-As open source gains transaction in the VoIP industry – especially the telephony engine Asterisk – it has opened a host of opportunities for enterprises to take the Asterisk source code and align it to build their own business applications.
+As open source gains transactions in the VoIP industry – especially the telephony engine Asterisk – it has opened a host of opportunities for enterprises to take the Asterisk source code and align it to build their own business applications.

-In this blog, we will look at the reasons why open source VoIP platforms are seeing growing demand, highlight its benefits and also decode the differences between open source and proprietary VoIP solutions.
+In this blog, we will look at the reasons why open-source VoIP platforms are seeing growing demand, highlight its benefits and also decode the differences between open-source and proprietary VoIP solutions.

 Open Source or Proprietary VoIP solutions: What’s the difference?

 VoIP solutions are becoming the telephony system of choice for enterprises across the world.
 This sudden spurt in demand has changed the game for the VoIP industry.
-VoIP service providers are scrambling to roll out smarter solutions that are powered by the best software, cutting-edge features, and come with the power of multiple VoIP solutions in a single system.
+VoIP service providers are scrambling to roll out smarter solutions that are powered by the best software, and cutting-edge features, and come with the power of multiple VoIP solutions in a single system.

-- Open source VoIP solutions are built by a vibrant community of developers who bring the best skills to the table.
+- Open-source VoIP solutions are built by a vibrant community of developers who bring the best skills to the table.
 This ensures that they are always backed with the latest and most advanced features.

 - Proprietary VoIP solutions are the handiwork of a handful of developers.
 While the solutions need to stay ahead of the curve in order to keep pace with the competition, it comes with the disadvantage of having fewer minds and fewer inputs while working on developing the solution.